 - Prof. Agostino Marengo, consultant for e-learning, researcher and teacher of IT management of company data;

 - Dr. Bruna Marro, administrative and technical manager of the Secretariat;

 - Prof. Laura Michelini, associate professor of Economics and Business Management;

-- Prof. Palma Togato, Head of Guidance.
+- Dr. Palma Togato, Head of Guidance.